eBay/xcelite/README.md

   private Date birthDate;
 }
 ```
-How do i bind a collection of this bean to excel?
+How do i serialize a collection of this bean to excel?

 First, lets add annotations
 ```java